boyski/pmaudit/README.md

 a bug.
 For instance, when compiling a collection of .c and .h files do you want it to record /usr/include/stdio.h as one of the prereqisites or is that TMI?
-Regardless, it will only record accesses to files in monitored locations and monitored locations must generally be writable.
+Regardless, it will only record accesses to files in monitored locations, which can be listed with an option, and monitored locations must generally be writable.

 ### Atimes Not Updated Due to Mount Settings